bschulz81/AcceleratedLinearAlgebra/development/openmp/readme.txt

 The library can now work with std:complex

-the printer functions for tensors were adapted to work with integers, double values, complex values and objects with a print function. the non-distributed dot product was adapted to work with complex datatypes fixes in the constructors of mdspan_data fixes of the kahan sum for the dot product on gpu. fixes for the mpi test application for some node numbers.
+the printer functions for tensors were adapted to work with integers, double values, complex values and objects with a print function. the dot product was adapted to work with complex datatypes fixes in the constructors of mdspan_data fixes of the kahan sum for the dot product on gpu. fixes for the mpi test application for some node numbers.